9 Best Study Abroad Credit Cards for Students (2026)

 Best Chip & PIN Credit Cards for Europe

-While your favorite chip-enabled credit card will work in many locations abroad, you may have the occasional hiccup, especially when trying to use unmanned terminals and kiosks in Europe.
-That’s because Europe uses PIN-based verification, rather than the signature verification commonly used here in the U.S.
+While your trusty chip-enabled credit card will function in many places abroad, you might encounter occasional hiccups, particularly when trying to use unmanned terminals and kiosks in Europe.
+That’s because Europe relies on PIN-based verification instead of the signature verification we’re used to in the U.S.

 Additional Disclosure: Bank of America is a CardRates advertiser.